salesforce-ux/design-system-starter-kit/README.md

 Not yet, but we’d love to know about your creations!
 Feel free to get in touch in the [issues of the project](https://github.com/salesforce-ux/design-system-starter-kit/issues).
 In the mean time, you can [check out the example prototype](https://starter-kit-demo.herokuapp.com/example.html).

-### How do I update the Starter Kit to the latest version of the Salesforce Lightning Design System?
+### How do I update to use the latest version of the Salesforce Lightning Design System?

 If you've had this project installed for a while, the SLDS version will stay the same as the version that was current when you cloned the project.
 To update to the latest public release of SLDS, in Terminal, run: